QUICK ANSWER

 • You are studying for a different state's exam.
 Every question in this app is Florida-specific.
 If you are taking the California, Texas, or New York exam, this app will not help you.

-If you have used Pass Florida to prepare for your exam, we would welcome your feedback on the App Store or Google Play.
-Every review helps future students make an informed decision.
+If you use Pass Florida, we welcome your honest feedback on the App Store or Google Play.
+Honest reviews help future candidates choose the right prep tool.

 Frequently Asked Questions